dataloop-ai/AutoML/README.md

 ![Logo](./images/ZazuML.jpeg)
 <br/><br/>

 This is an easy open-source AutoML framework for object detection.
-This project contains a architeture search + hyper-parameter search + augmentations search, as well as trial manager.
+This project contains an architecture  search + hyper-parameter search + augmentations search, as well as trial manager.
 An ML Pipeline taylor made for simple integration into your project or code.

 <br></br>